The second half of the book is taken up with cartomancy, and in

 For the

-since Babylonian times were associated with the seven planetary gods.
+since Babylonian times haveassociated with the seven planetary gods (p.
+319).

 So